Yep. I think the headline says it all.

 As for the writing I did this year, in addition to “Lost and Found,” I got to have some more fun with original fiction, this time with Kevin as we teamed up to write a story for It Came From the Multiplex: 80s Midnight Thrillers and Chillers, a forthcoming anthology from Hex Publishers.
 Our story is very much in the vein of such classic 1980s horror movies as House or The Return of the Living Dead.
 We made ourselves laugh pretty much the entire time we were planning and writing this thing.
 It Came From the Multiplex is currently scheduled to be published in Fall 2020.
 As I write this, Kevin and I are working through another short story, this time for Pangaea III, a massive shared world anthology edited by Michael Jan Friedman.
 Kevin and I previously collaborated on a story for the first Pangaea anthology, and Kevin himself wrote a follow-up for the second book.
 For this latest outing, I honestly don’t know how he’s going to pull this off, but I guess that’s why he’s the editor.
 Pangaea III will debut in July at the Shore Leave convention.

 Back in the Star Trek universe and in addition to contributing material for a pair of new sourcebooks supporting Modiphius Entertainment‘s Star Trek Adventures role-playing game, I also wrote another Star Trek novel.
 Agents of Influence is another original series tale featuring Captain Kirk and his merry Enterprise band, getting themselves into all sorts of new trouble.
 That’ll be out in June from Simon & Schuster.
-And while I didn’t write it in 2019, there was some editing and polishing involved, but Kirk Fu: A Guide to Starfleet’s Most Feared Martial Art is finally coming, in March from Insight Editions.
+And while I didn’t write it in 2019, there was some editing and polishing involved and Kirk Fu: A Guide to Starfleet’s Most Feared Martial Art is finally coming, in March from Insight Editions.
 I’ve been waiting a loooooong time for this one.
 I think it turned out great, and I can’t wait for folks to see it.
 I do have another project in the works from Insight that was supposed to be published early in 2020, but it’s looking like that one will be pushed back a bit.
 I have no info on that and as they haven’t formally announced it I can’t really say much at all about it.
 Stay tuned?

 So, yeah.
 I’ve been busy.
 I’ve been warned I likely will be even busier in the new year, but I’m having a ball with a job I truly love, so what the hell do I have to complain about?